 Websites With URL m.website.com May Be Hit:

 The update could impact websites that utilize m.website.com configuration and are completely different from its desktop versions in terms of content and user experience.
 Most of the time a desktop website is entirely different from its m.website.com version.
-Therefore, if pages on mobile version of website have less content, those pages could see drop in rankings for the keywords, irrespective of how good they are doing on their desktop version.
+Therefore, if pages on the mobile version of the website have less content, those pages could see a drop in rankings for the keywords, irrespective of how good they are doing on their desktop version.

 Do note that if a content page could face ranking and traffic drop if the content missing from the mobile site.